Khadaassi/Khadaassi/README.md

 In October 2024, I furthered my education at <a href="https://simplon.co/formation/ecole-ia-microsoft/23" target="_blank">Simplon's Microsoft AI School</a>.
 This exciting opportunity allowed me to specialize in Data and AI development, opening new doors for professional growth.

-September 2025 marks a new chapter as I joined Decathlon as a Data Analyst Apprentice.
+September 2025 marks a new chapter as I joined <a href="https://digital.decathlon.net/" target="_blank">Decathlon</a> as a Data Analyst Apprentice.
 This role allows me to apply my academic knowledge to real-world projects and grow as a professional.

 #### Future Ambitions